StanfordLeanClub/erdos-problems/README.md

 This repository collects research progress made by Stanford's AI for Lean club on selected Erdős problems.

-NOTE: current work has primarily been done in collaboration with ChatGPT-5.4-extended-thinking.
+**NOTE**: current work has primarily been done in collaboration with ChatGPT-5.4-extended-thinking (on the GPT Plus plan, not Pro).
 With access better models, there is room for substantial improvement.

 The repo is organized **by problem**, so each problem folder can evolve semi-independently as the research frontier, paper draft, visualizer state, certificates, and Lean formalization change.